 A tree that is alive when it’s cut down is called green wood.
 If a tree is dead when it’s cut down, it’s called snag wood.

-If you purchase your firewood instead of cutting it down yourself, be sure you ask if it’s been aged and for how long or is it still green.
+If you purchase your firewood instead of cutting it down yourself, be sure you ask if it’s been aged and for how long or if it is still green.
 Green wood won’t burn well, it mostly smokes and puts off little heat.
 The most efficient heat will be gained from properly drying and storing firewood.

 Properly Stack For Drying and Storing Firewood